Don't Make These First-Time RV Drivers' Rookie Mistakes

 RV New to This?

 As air travel slowed during the pandemic and hotels became potential sources of increased virus risk, Americans turned to RVs.
-By the end of May 2020 industry production had begun to surge — RV rentals were up nearly 650% too, The Drive reported — and never slowed down.
-Big manufacturers and dealers reported huge backlogs amounting to billions of dollars (yes, that's billions with a "b") with drivers taking them off lots as soon as they arrive.
-Translation: There are a lot of inexperienced RV drivers on the roads.
+By the end of May 2020 industry production had begun to surge — RV rentals were up nearly 650% too, The Drive reported — but started to slow down last year.
+Even so, there are still a lot of inexperienced RV drivers on the roads.
 We reached out to experts, who offered a wealth of advice for these novices.

 Related: RV 101: Boondocking and Other Terms You'll Need to Know